 Deferred Inflows and Deferred Outflows of Resources - In addition to assets, the statements of financial position will sometimes report a separate section for deferred outflows of resources.
-Deferred outflows of resources represent a consumption of net position that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until then.
-For the Academy, deferred outflows of resources are reported on the statement of net position for pension and OPEB.
-The deferred outflows of resources related to pension and OPEB plans are explained in Notes 8 and 9.
+Deferred outflows of resources represent a consumption of net position that applies to a future period and will not be recognized as an outflow of resources (expense) until then.
+For the Academy, deferred outflows of resources are reported on the government-wide statement of net position for pension and other post-employment benefits (OPEB).
+The deferred outflows of resources related to pension and OPEB plans, are explained in Notes 8 and 9.

 In addition to liabilities, the statements of financial position report a separate section for deferred inflows of resources.
 Deferred inflows of resources represent an acquisition of net position that applies to a future period and will not be recognized until that time.
-For the Academy, deferred inflows of resources include pension and OPEB.
-These amounts are deferred and recognized as an inflow of resources in the period the amounts become available.
-Deferred inflows of resources related to pension and OPEB plans are reported on the statement of net position.
-(See Note 8 and 9)
+Deferred inflows of resources related to pension and OPEB plans are reported on the government-wide statement of net position.
+(See Notes 8 and 9)

-Pensions /Other Postemployment Benefits (OPEB) - For purposes of measuring the net pension/OPEB liability, deferred outflows of resources and deferred inflows of resources related to pension/OPEB, and pension/OPEB expense, information about the fiduciary net position of the pension/OPEB plans and additions to/deductions from their fiduciary net position have been determined on the same basis as they are reported by the pension/OPEB plan.
+Pensions and Other Postemployment Benefits (OPEB) - For purposes of measuring the net pension/OPEB asset/liability, deferred outflows of resources and deferred inflows of resources related to pensions/OPEB, and pension/OPEB expense, information about the fiduciary net position of the pension/OPEB plans and additions to/deductions from their fiduciary net position have been determined on the same basis as they are reported by the pension/OPEB plan.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 The pension/OPEB plans report investments at fair value.